 On our last day in Tokyo, we decided to do the Imperial Palace Gardens because it would also allow us to figure out where we had to go the next day to catch our train high-speed train to Kyoto.

 We also wanted to see if we could find Bento boxes for lunch for our trip.
 In some ways, this was a bit of wasted time, but travelling with small kids means that you are often running late.
 We wanted to be well prepared to avoid any chance of missing our train.

 The Imperial Palace is a short walk from Tokyo Station and is surrounded by a moats and walls.
 The Imperial Palace East Gardens are part of the inner palace gardens that are open to the public.

 Once inside the gates and past the guards station, we found a spot in the shade to eat our lunch, then we took a walk around.
 Inside is a massive green space with a main paved pathway plus paths throughout the many different gardens.
 This is another excellent place to escape the hustle and bustle of the city.

-Day 5 – Travel to Kyoto from Tokyo Station
+Day 5 – Travel from Tokyo Station to Kyoto